Banking Ombudsman: how to use it?

 You must prove that you have tried to resolve the dispute with your bank before going to the mediator.
 Otherwise, your request for mediation will not be processed.

-You can enter the mediator by mail or online.
+You can enter the Ombudsman on the Internet or by mail.

 By mail